1 Day in Venice: The Perfect Short Itinerary Guide

 ↠ During the winter months, Venice experiences high water and the city often floods.
 Try to avoid the months of December, January and February if you want to keep your feet dry.

 ↠ Book all your entrance tickets online before you travel.
-Not having to queue will save you so much time because let’s be honest if you are in Venice for 12 hours you don’t want to spend 2 of those in a queue.
-St Mark’s Square Basilica, the Doge’s Palace and most of the other palaces and museums can all be booked online from their official website.
+Not having to queue will save you so much time because let’s be honest if you have just 24 hours in Venice you don’t want to spend 2 of those hours in a queue.
+St Mark’s Square Basilica, the Doge’s Palace, and most of the other palaces and museums can all be booked online from their official website.

 ↠ Wearing comfortable footwear is an absolute must during this 1 day in Venice itinerary.
-With transportation in Venice being expensive and limiting, the best way to get around and see all the major attractions is by walking.
-The last thing you want is shoes that don’t get on with your feet.
+With transportation in Venice being limited to boats, the best way to get around and see all the major attractions is by walking.
+(A few boat rides will be a must though)

 Plane – The city of Venice is served by two airports; Marco Polo and Treviso.
 If you only have a day in Venice do NOT fly into Treviso which is located far from Venice itself and you’ll spend over an hour on a bus getting to the city.
 Fly into Marco Polo from which it’s a 20-minute bus or boat ride into Venice.